vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 kaba, 201n, 265.
 Mloccbas; as a caste, 92; could accor

-ding to Bhaviṣya purane worship images of Devi and clay images, 716n; country of, dofined, 15, 383 ; ont cow's fiesh, according to Part sara, 383; incurred no blamo by Belling their childron, according to Kautilya, 608; inhabitants of countries where no system of varna and asrama prevails aro, 383; Jaimini holds that words had been borrowed into Sanskrit from language of, 383; known to Sata patha Brøbmana, 167; langu age of, not to be studied, 383; not punishable if they gold their children; as slaves, according to Kanṭilya, 183; persons should not visit country of m, or perform ārad dba therein, 382; purification of womon raped by, 575; touch of, on game level with that of caq.
+ding to Bhaviṣya purane worship images of Devi and clay images, 716n; country of, dofined, 15, 383 ; ont cow's fiesh, according to Part sara, 383; incurred no blamo by Belling their childron, according to Kautilya, 608; inhabitants of countries where no system of varṇa and asrama prevails aro, 383; Jaimini holds that words had been borrowed into Sanskrit from language of, 383; known to Sata patha Brøbmana, 167; langu age of, not to be studied, 383; not punishable if they gold their children; as slaves, according to Kanṭilya, 183; persons should not visit country of m, or perform ārad dba therein, 382; purification of womon raped by, 575; touch of, on game level with that of caq.

 dala, 384.
 Modes of Vedic recitation, three,